 Where can I buy ex-battery hens?

-There are a number of charities / rescue organisations in the U.K. that rehome ex-battery hens.
+There are several charities/rescue organisations in the U.K. that rehome ex-battery hens.
 Most of these require you to register with them so that they can allocate some hens to you from their next rescue in that area.
 They usually do not charge a set fee for hens, but they will ask you for a donation to help support their work and running costs.
 We would encourage you not to go straight to the farmer.
 The charities will check birds over for you and will often trim overgrown nails or beaks before giving your birds to you.
-A list of the rehoming charities can be found at the bottom of our article: Ex-Battery Hens For Sale
+You can find a list of the rehoming charities at the bottom of my article: Ex-Battery Hens For Sale

 Do I need to register with DEFRA?